cuatromedios/kusikusi3/README.md

    ```shell script
    $ npm run watch
    ```
-1. You can edit any file in `resources/` directory like `resources/view/html/home.blade.php` or `resources/styles/app.styl` and watch the changes in the browser instantaneity.
+1. You can edit any file in `resources/` directory like `resources/views/html/home.blade.php` or `resources/styles/app.styl` and watch the changes in the browser instantaneity.
 1. Run `$npm run production` to process and minify files for production

 You can also use other Frameworks like Bootstrap, Foundation, Bulma, UIKit, SemanticUI, but they may need special configurations to run alongsite Laravel Mix.

+##### Capturing content

+Kusikusi comes with a generic CMS UI that in most cases will satisfy all content management needs, the compiled version is found in public/cms directory.
+If for any readon you need to create an special content editor you can take the [source code](https://github.com/cuatromedios/kusikusi-frontend) as a base.

+With the server running you can access for example to to `http://127.0.0.1:8000/public/cms` and use your admin credentials to log in.
+The default seed comes with three basic models you can use for a basic structure: `home`, `section` and `page`.
+Usimg the CMS UI you can, for example, add sections and pages to home and also nest other sections and pages to already created sections.
+For more information about creating your own models and configure the editor for them consult the documentation.

+For every model there is a view in `resources/views/html/` you can customize.
+Also, you can edit `resources/views/html.blade.php` as the main template.

+Enjoy!

 ## Kusikusi API

-Once all configuration is set, you can call the API.
+Kusikusi can also be use via a REST API, both for websites projects but also as a headless CMS.
 All calls to the API should be authenticated, so the first thing you have to do is login.
 Use the HTTP client you prefer, like [CURL](https://curl.haxx.se/), a [PHP script](http://php.net/manual/es/function.file-get-contents.php) or [POSTMAN](https://www.getpostman.com/)

 ###### Login